dentarg/auth0-blog/_posts/2018-01-09-how-to-authenticate-firebase-and-angular-with-auth0-part-1.markdown

 !.gitignore
 ```

-This `.gitignore` configuration ensures that Git will ignore any files and folders inside the `firebase/` directory _except_ for the `.gitignore` file itself.
+This `.gitignore` configuration ensures that Git will ignore any files and folders inside the `firebase` directory _except_ for the `.gitignore` file itself.
 This allows us to commit an (essentially) empty folder.
 Our `.json` Firebase Admin SDK key can live in this folder and we won't have to worry about gitignoring it by _filename_.

 > **Note:** This is particularly useful if we have the project pulled down on multiple machines and have different keys (with different filenames) generated.